SeisComP/seiscomp/doc/base/contributing-docs.rst

 +-------------------+----------+-----------+---------------------------------------------------+

-It follows an example of the plugin definition for the NonLinLoc plugin.
+Below is an example of the plugin definition for the NonLinLoc plugin.
 It contains groups, parameters and structures.

 .. code-block:: xml